Chalarangelo/30-seconds-of-code/snippets/matrixMult.md

 Given two arrays of numbers, returns the product of the two matrices to a single matrix.

 - `matrixCheck` tests to see if all of the rows of the matrix inputted have similar size columns.
-- `twoMatricesCheck` tests to see if the matrices have a like side, i.e. the row length on the first matrix matches the column length on the second matrix, or vise verca.
+- `twoMatricesCheck` tests to see if the matrices have a like side, i.e. the row length on the first matrix matches the column length on the second matrix, or vise versa.
 - `initiateEmptyArray` returns an empty array that has the same number of rows as the left matrix being multiplied.
   - Uses `Array.prototype.map()` to loop over the first (or left) matrix and returns an empty array on each iteration.
 - Finally, `matrixMult` uses `Array.prototype.push()`, multiple layers of nested `for` loops, the addition assignment `+=` operator and multiplication operator `*` to perform the dot product between two matrices of differing sizes.
   - Dot product, takes the row of the first matrix and multiplies it by the column of the second matrix, the `twoMatricesCheck` tested to see if they were the same size already.
   - The dot product for each iteration is then saved to its respective index into `multMatrix`.

 ```js
 const matrixCheck = (matrix)=>{
     let columnNumb;